kwebio/kweb-core/README.md

                 }
             }

-            // Next create an input element
+            // Next create an input to
             val inputElement = input(displayEffect = setText, size = 20)

             // And a button to add a new item